 Wooden food molds, handcarved the old-fashioned way.

-Noren stores sell dyed cloth door curtains and advertising banners, perfect for dorm room walls (especially the ones for draft beer!)
+Noren stores sell dyed cloth door curtains and advertising banners, perfect for dorm room walls (you didn’t hear about the ones for draft beer from me…)

 A thousand kinds of rice bowls